Afro-Asians: Japan

 In recent history, the hike in the African-Japanese population has been linked to the American occupation of Japan following the end of World War II, where African-Japanese children were born through either prostitution or legally binding marriage.
 Thus, over the years, an increased number of African-American male/Japanese female unions has produced a culturally mixed African-American and Japanese population living in Japan.
 Once given preferential treatment during the American military presence in Japan, the currently biracial population faces some severe public backlash and marginalization due to the reemergence of ethnic-based nationalism in Japan.
 These unions between Asian women and American G.I.s have also contributed to the increase of the Afro-Asian orphan population.
 In some cases many Asian wives accompanied their husbands in returning to and settling in the United States.
 Subsequently, many African-Japanese are products of unions between Native Japanese and continental Africans due to the increased numbers of immigrant Africans.

 Notable people

 Notable African-Japanese include American author and playwright Velina Hasu Houston who was born in territorial waters off the coast of Japan to a native-born Japanese mother of partial Japanese ancestry and an African-American father.
 Popular American-born enka singer Jero was born into a multi-generational African-Japanese-American family and immigrated back to the birth country of his grandmother.
 He has become one of the most famous Black/African descendants in the country.
-There is also native-born wrestler Aja Kong, former professional basketball player Michael Takahashi and pop/R&B singer Thelma Aoyama who were all born to Japanese mothers and African-American fathers.
-Current Washington Wizards forward Rui Hachimura was born to a Japanese mother and Beninese father.
+There is also native-born wrestler Aja Kong, tennis player Naomi Osaka, former professional basketball player Michael Takahashi, and pop/R&B singer Thelma Aoyama who were all born to Japanese mothers and African-American fathers.
+Current Los Angeles Lakers forward Rui Hachimura was born to a Japanese mother and Beninese father.
 Sprinter Asuka Cambridge was born to a Japanese mother and a Jamaican father.